-Professor Ursula F. Ott has joined Nottingham Business School to contribute to the research culture.
-She is the Head of the International Business, Strategy and Decision Making Research Group.
+Professor Ursula F. Ott is the Head of the International Business, Strategy and Decision Making Research Centre at Nottingham Business School.

 Before joining Nottingham Business School, she was in academic and research positions at Kingston University London, Loughborough University, the London School of Economics and the University of Vienna.
 She has a PhD in Economics and Social Sciences from the University of Vienna.